 Bridging research, policy and practice

-Our scientifically rigorous and applied research impacts the work of early childhood practitioners and policymakers regarding conditions that effectively support children and families.
+Our scientifically rigorous and applied research impacts the work of teachers and policymakers regarding conditions that support children, families and communities.
 Additionally, it addresses the needs of children at risk for school failure.

 Our work includes:

-These efforts are establishing the center as a nationally recognized model for bridging the research-to-policy-to-practice gaps in the field of early childhood education.
+These efforts are establishing the center as a nationally-recognized model for bridging the research-to-policy-to-practice gaps in education.